Updated July 2021. Previously posted September 2019.

 Take IBM for example.
 They reported that, after switching about half of their training methods from traditional delivery to eLearning, they saved about $285 million dollars per year!
 Microsoft also chimed in, reporting that their per-person cost of training plummeted from over 300 bucks an hour to a paltry 17 dollars.

 6. Video Learning is Highly Consistent Throughout Departments

 The point about cost-effectiveness kind of goes hand in hand with consistency.
-When everyone being trained or educated has access to the same video content, your training doesn’t have to worry about consistency.
+When everyone has access to the same video content, your training doesn’t have to worry about consistency.
 In traditional settings, where training departments may distribute information through an ever-shifting pool of on-site trainers, there’s much more room for varying interpretations because of different training styles and presentation material.

 Growing companies especially have a problem with this.
 In some instances, it’s okay to encourage a little autonomy when it comes to applying learned concepts, but when it comes to some matters, even the tiniest misinterpretation can wreak havoc when it spreads far enough into the company.
 See how video can remedy this?
 It enforces a perfectly uniform understanding across the board.
 Also, when misunderstandings do arise, video can be referred back to much more readily than lecture material.

 7. Video Learning Allows for Easy Sharing and Collaboration

 Let’s branch out from your training team for just a bit.
 Wouldn’t it be great if you could just “send” other departments and companies your training material without a ton of hassle?
 Just embed the video in an email, and you’re done.